TezosTaqueria/taqueria-github-action/README.md

 The name of the Flextesa sandbox to use.
 A sandbox will only be created if this input is specified.
 When running the sandbox, the action will automatically change the value of `rpcUrl` for the sandbox in `config.json`.
 This is to enable origination to the local sandbox in CI.

+### `contracts`

+A comma separated list of contracts to be added to the Taqueria project.

 ### `compile_command`

 The compile command used to compile the contracts.